Radio Africa |

 told me that when they had heard of the archival project they felt like crying

-(such was the RTGs neglect over decades), and several
+(such was the RTGs neglect over the decades), and several

 were moved to tears during the launch.
 There was great joy that the complete